Wake Island (film): Plot

 A map is shown with a voiceover giving a brief history of the United States military on Wake Island to November 1941.
-U.S. Marine Corps Major Geoffrey Caton departs Pearl Harbor naval base in Hawaii aboard the Pan American Clipper to take over command on Wake Island.
-A military contractor, Mr. McClosky, is also going there.
-The two clash during the flight.
+U.S. Marine Corps Major Geoffrey Caton departs Pearl Harbor naval base in Hawaii aboard the Pan American Clipper to take command on Wake Island where he clashes with a military contractor named McClosky.

-Upon arrival, Caton inspects the island and identifies Privates Randall and Doyle as troublemakers.
-He has them dig a large slit trench by hand.
+When Caton's inspection identifies Privates Randall and Doyle as troublemakers, he has them dig a large slit trench by hand.
 McClosky has a construction contract for large trenches and living quarters, and drives his crew to complete the work on time.
 There are numerous conflicts between the military and the civilians, including practicing for air raids.

-The next day is Sunday, December 7, 1941.
-Randall prepares to board the Clipper, as he is leaving the service.
-Then news arrives about the Japanese air attack on Pearl Harbor.
-The island goes on alert.
-Randall is unsure what to do.
-He is sent to a bomb shelter with the civilians as enemy planes approach.
-The Americans have only four fighters in the air, holding eight in reserve, against 24 Japanese bombers.
-Marine fighters shoot down several Japanese planes, but the bombers inflict heavy damage.
+On Sunday, December 7, 1941, Randall's enlistment is up.
+As he prepares to board the Clipper news arrives about the Japanese attack on Pearl Harbor.
+Wake Island is placed on alert and Randall, unsure what to do, goes to a bomb shelter with the civilians as enemy planes approach.
+Four American are sent against 24 Japanese bombers, downing several but unable to prevent heavy bomb damage on the ground.
 Following the raid, Caton tells Randall he is no longer a civilian.
-McClosky decides to stay and dig trenches and other shelters with his heavy equipment.
-That night, Caton informs pilot Lieutenant Bruce Cameron that his wife was killed at Pearl Harbor.
+McClosky stays to dig trenches and other shelters with his heavy equipment.
+Caton informs pilot Lieutenant Bruce Cameron that his wife was killed at Pearl Harbor.